Published in Personal Injury on April 9, 2019.

 How Can You Help with My Personal Injury Claim?

-Many personal injury claims involve insurance.
-If you were involved in a car or truck accident, then the at-fault driver should carry insurance.
-The same is true if you were injured on a business property; the business should have a liability policy.
+The same is true if you were injured on business property; the business should have a liability policy.

 Insurance companies can be tricky to negotiate with, so we encourage you to hire a knowledgeable and experienced Indianapolis personal injury lawyer who can represent your interests.